-The Petal is a very small, cleverly designed, well made and real cute subminiature camera manufactured in Japan during the late 1940s and early 1950s.
+The Petal is a very small, cleverly designed, well made and real cute subminiature camera that was manufactured in Japan from the late 1940s to early '50s.
 Sakura Seiki Company is just one of the firms thought to have been the manufacturer.
-To date, I believe no one knows for sure what firm or firms manufactured the Petal cameras.
+To date, I believe no one knows for sure which firm or firms manufactured the Petal cameras.

 The dial seen on the front of the camera is used to select instantaneous or bulb exposure.
 To advance the film, the back is rotated until a number engraved around its circumference aligns with a red colored dot.
 The cylindrical tube mounted on top of the camera is the eye-level optical viewfinder.

 The Petal was available in two distinct styles.
 Although layout and features were almost identical, one Petal has a round body while the other has an octagonal shape.
 This example is known as the round Petal.
 The round Petal was manufactured and sold prior to the introduction of the octagonal Petal.

 A camera identical to the octagonal Petal is engraved with the name Everax A. The Everax A may have been introduced around the same date as the round model, and can be considered to be the forerunner of the octagonal Petal.

 The red ribbon is a great touch.
 As you can see, Petals were manufactured during Japan's Occupational period.
 On the top right of the camera notice a curved strip of metal and a straight rod.
 The curved lever is the shutter release.
 Film is reloaded by unscrewing and removing the back cover.